 This time whilst watching a scary film clip that incites shock in the user.
 Upon shock, the user is asked to re-use the application.
 This happens on 3 separate occasions.

-All data was collected from the application using the generated CSV file, that was used in our analysis.
+All data was collected from the application using the generated CSV file, which was used in our analysis.

 This process is repeated for the second user.